rakvat/transform-social.org/content/texte/pandemic.md

 another region.
 E.g. communities isolated in nature might host some elderly people from other communities and sick people of those nature-based communities could be moved to hospitals in the cities.

+There will be a different mental model: People would not have to risk their health for economic reasons.
+Also, there would be no discrimination against people with health issues.
+On the contrary, people will be used to listening to the needs and concerns of everyone involved, and finding solutions that respect various needs would be a social technique practiced daily.

 Thus, each community can decide about their balance between freedom and security and define for themselves the ways of implementing solidarity in times of pandemic.

 However, if it turns out that the pandemic can't be stopped with decentral diversity, there might be a need for a global decision.
 This will not be out of the ordinary.
-There are topics like climate change, scarce resources and pandemics which affect the whole planet.
-Thus, people will have figured out how to make those decisions (e.g. online discussions and decision making using tools which capture concerns as well as the amount of support for various suggestions).
+There are topics like climate change, scarce resources, and pandemics which affect the whole planet.
+Thus, people will have figured out how to make those decisions (e.g. online discussions and decision-making using tools that capture concerns as well as the amount of support for various suggestions).
-In the case of the pandemic the global decision might be a global lockdown for two weeks.
+In the case of the pandemic, the global decision might be a planet-wide lockdown for two weeks.

 Production of goods in anarchist societies has a focus on local production and decentral planning with cross-regional cooperations and support.
 Such a system is resilient to crises and can adapt quickly to modified needs in times of a pandemic.

 *Stay safe and question the system.*

-<a href="/documents/pandemic.pdf">PDF version</a> which also contains a German version in a different writing style